ggloor/recipes/Sourdough_Bread.md

 ## The flour

 Every type of flour will behave differently.
-I have tried Robin Hood flour bread flour available at any grocery store, and artisanal flour
+I have tried Robin Hood flour bread flour available at any grocery store, and artisanal flour from the Arva Flour Mill.
+I prefer the Arva Flour Mill flour.

 ## Maintaining the starter